just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Visualizing-Data.rst

     Working with a partner,  explore the following visualization(or another visualization that your teacher suggests) and answer the following questions. <br/>
     <img class="yui-img" height="400px" src="../_static/assets/img/infographic.gif"/> <br/>
     <ol>
-    <li>What is the data shown in this visualization?</li>
+    <li style="margin-bottom: 5px;">What is the data shown in this visualization?</li>
-    <li>What type of data is used — text, numbers, geocodes, date and time, etc.?</li>
+    <li style="margin-bottom: 5px;">What type of data is used — text, numbers, geocodes, date and time, etc.?</li>
-    <li>What conclusions can you draw from the data?</li>
+    <li style="margin-bottom: 5px;">What conclusions can you draw from the data?</li>
-    <li>How is the data presented in the visualization that makes it easy to understand and use?
+    <li style="margin-bottom: 5px;">How is the data presented in the visualization that makes it easy to understand and use?
       </li>
     <li>What are the drawbacks of this visualization?</li></ol>
     <p>Watch and discuss the TED-Ed video below on how data can also be manipulated in data visualizations.<br/>